brendan-robert-1/RelationalSynchronization/README.md

 Using this tool is generally quite time efficient, using internal data structures that provide very fast search and comparison function on Record and Table objects.
 It is important to note that the space efficiency is O(n) where n is the number of records, techncially 2 * n because we load the existing table and the "new" table into memory concurrently.

+TableRetriever is the second major interface that client will be using.
+As the name states, this is any object that "retrieves" a Table object.
+This means that when it comes time to process the next Schematic -> Retriever binding, we first retrieve the table and then archive it internally to the db provided.
+The interface is very generic, allowing clients to structure exactly how their Tables are retrieved, however we do provide a few utilities that assist this process.
+Specifically with regards to REST API based data sources.
+At the end of the day a Table object must be created.

+Table's in the context of this tool are a structure that store a list of Record's and a metadata object called TableSchematic.
+A simple example for a generic TableRetriever's retrieveTable() method might looks like so:

+	@Override
+	public Table retrieveTale(TableSchematic schematic){
+		List<String> userNames = users; //We get some kind of data like this from "somewhere" REST API, external DB, file on remote server, anywhere
+		Table table = new Table(schematic);

+		for(String userName : userNames){
+			Record.Builder builder = Record.newBuilder(schematic);
+			builder.addColumnData("USER_COLUMN", userName);
+			table.addRecord(builder.build());
+		}

+		return table;
+	}

+You can see that this example has a Table with only one column, we would usually have a List<> of some object where each field represents a column and a call to builder.addColumnData() for each field, but this is up to the client to implement.
+As you can see it is quite simple to build a table, and most use cases follow this example pretty closely.